blab-lab/audapter_mex/README.md

 ### Optional but recommended setup
 1. In your MATLAB path, move the commonmcode folder to the bottom.
 This will preserve the MATLAB default spectrogram color settings
-2. If you are using a Focusrite device for recording, such as a Focusrite Scarlett 2i2 (any generation), only certain driver versions will work. **You must use version 4.65.5** on Windows 10 or 11.
-More recent Focusrite driver versions cause Audapter to crash when it tries to take control of the device, (ie, when it `'Start'`s).
-Download driver versions from [Focusrite's website](https://downloads.focusrite.com/focusrite).
+2. If you are using a Focusrite device for recording, such as a Focusrite Scarlett 2i2, Generation 4 devices are not supported.
+Generation 1, 2, and 3 devices are supported.
+Additionally, you must use the Focusrite driver version 4.65.5.
+This driver works on all Windows operating system versions.
+Newer Focusrite drivers cause MATLAB to crash when Audapter tries to take control of the device, (ie, when it `'Start'`s).
+Download drivers from [Focusrite's website](https://downloads.focusrite.com/focusrite).
 3. The Audapter built-in demos (such as `audapterDemo_online.m`) assume you are using a Focusrite device.
 If you are using a different device, you will need to edit the command `Audapter('deviceName', ...)`.
 For MOTU devices, the device name will be 'MOTU MicroBook'.

 ### Troubleshooting